-Be aware that some sites require subscription and not all images are free for use by a third party; so check the usage rights.
+Be aware that some sites require subscription and not all images are free for use by a third party, so check the usage rights.

 By obtaining photos and images from these sites you can guarantee a quality reproduction from web page to print.

-2) Taking your own photographs is obviously more involved but if you have time and creative confidence, this option gives you the freedom to come up with something unique and custom made to really wow your audience.
+2) Taking your own photographs is obviously more time-consuming, but if you have spare time and creative confidence, this option gives you the freedom to come up with something unique and custom made to really wow your audience.
 And or course using an amateur photographer (or yourself!) will be less expensive than commissioning a professional one.

-Image quality could always be an issue when going the DIY route, as the original photograph will need to be high resolution at the outset before going to print if it is to reproduce well.
+Image quality could always be an issue when going the DIY route, as the original photograph will need to be high resolution at the outset, before going to print if it is to reproduce well.
 Your online printing company or graphic design studio can advise on how to achieve the highest quality for your images or check their website artwork guide on how to set up your ad ready for printing.